symfony/symfony-docs/workflow/usage.rst

             $title = $post->title;

             if (empty($title)) {
-                // Posts with no title should not be allowed
+                // Posts without title are not allowed
+                // to perform the transition "to_review"
                 $event->setBlocked(true);
             }
         }